leggsimon/next/docs/developer-guide/setting-up-s3-bucket-replication.md

 When filling in the details be sure to provide the name and region of the source and destination buckets.

 ##6.
-Open another ticket in SalesForce to set up an ‘IAM’ user
+Open another ticket in SalesForce to set up an ‘IAM’ user with an access key

 From SalesForce click __technology self service__ then choose __TECHNOLOGY ONLY requests__ from the menu on the right.